maisiesadler53/Distributed_gol/README.md

 - Discuss the goroutines you used and how they work together.
 - Explain and analyse the benchmark results obtained.
 - Analyse how your implementation scales as more workers are added.
-- Briefly discuss your methodology for aquiring any results or measurements.
+- Briefly discuss your methodology for acquiring any results or measurements.

 ## Stage 2 - Distributed Implementation

-In this stage you are required to create an implementation that uses a number of AWS nodes to calculate the new state of the board.
+In this stage you are required to create an implementation that uses a number of AWS nodes to cooperatively calculate the new state of the Game of Life board, and communicate state between machines over a network.
+Below is a series of suggested steps for approaching the problem, but you are *not* required to follow this sequence, and can jump straight to implementing the more advanced versions of system if you feel confident about it.

-[TODO] Steps?
-- Single threaded, distributed
-- Multi threaded, distributed
-- Extension

-[TODO] Use a locally running client to connect to the distributed system?

-[TODO] Some sort of fault tolerance?
+### Step 1

+Implement the Game of Life logic as described above, in a single-machine implementation that can serve as a starting-point for a distributed version.
+You should be able to test your serial code using `go test -v -run=TestGol/-1$` and all tests should pass.

+### Step 2

+Separate your SDL controller (which captures keypresses from a user) from the GoL logic that evolves a board and produces images.
+You must be able to run the SDL controller as a client on a local machine, and the GoL engine as a server on an AWS node, and have commands input on the controller manage the behaviour of the GoL engine.

+- If `s` is pressed, generate a PGM file on the AWS node with the current state of the board.
+- If `q` is pressed, close the controller client program without causing an error on the GoL server.
+A new controller should be able to take over interaction with the GoL engine.
+- If `p` is pressed, pause the processing *on the AWS node* and have the *controller* print the current turn that is being processed.
+If `p` is pressed again resume the processing and have the controller print `"Continuing"`.
+It is *not* necessary for `q` and `s` to work while the execution is paused.

+### Step 3

+Split up the computation of the GoL board state (from the GoL server) across multiple worker machines (AWS nodes).
+You will need some means of distributing work between multiple AWS machines and gathering results together in one place, while avoiding any errors in the collected board state.
+Try to design your solution so it takes advantage of the possible *scalability* of many worker machines.

+### Step 4

+Alter your keypress logic so that when a `k` keypress is input on the controller client, all components of the distributed system are shut down cleanly, and the system outputs a PGM image of the latest state.

 ### Success Criteria

 - Pass all tests.
 - Output the correct PGM images.
 - Ensure the keyboard control rules work as needed.
-- Use benchmarks to measure the performance of your distributed program.
+- At minimum, the controller and the Game of Life engine should be separate components running on different machines (as per Step 2 above) and communicating.

 *There is __no need__ to display the live progress of the game using SDL.
 However, you will still need to run a blank SDL window to register the keypresses.*

 ### In your report

 - Discuss the system design and reasons for any decisions made.
-- Explain and analyse the benchmark results obtained.
+- Explain what data is sent over the network, when, and why it is necessary.
+- Discuss how your system might scale with the addition of other distributed components.
-- Briefly discuss your methodology for aquiring benchmark results.
+- Briefly discuss your methodology for acquiring any results or measurements.
+- Identify how components of your system disappearing (e.g., broken network connections) might affect the overall system and its results.

 ## Extensions

-[TODO]
+- Fault tolerance.
+- Parallel distributed system with multiple worker threads per machine using common comms.
+- Live viewing of game.

 -----------------------------------------------------------------------